-No audio or intermittent audio while playing a DVD movie
+No audio or only intermittent audio comes out while a DVD movie is playing.

 - Check the volume control settings on your computer and on your speakers. - Ensure that the disc surface is clean and not scratched. - Check all cable connections to and from the speakers. - Use the DVD menu for the video to select a different audio track.